kdog31/MegaBot/README.md

 # MegaBot
 ## Overview
 A discord bot for logging and monitoring.
-Has the ability to make logs public and detect a 'panic word' to create a seperate log fole for administrators to review.
-MegaBot is avalable in a docker container and takes environment variables to detirmin bot name, bot id, url for logs to be published etc.
+Has the ability to make logs public and detect a 'panic word' to create a separate log file for administrators to review.
+MegaBot is available in a docker container and takes environment variables to determine bot name, bot id, url for logs to be published etc.

 ## Docker
-It is recomended to use a Docker container to run megabot to improve bot restart times and keep megabot running the latest version.
+It is recommended to use a Docker container to run MegaBot to improve bot restart times and keep MegaBot running the latest version.
 ### Docker-Compose
 Here is an example docker-compose file
 ```